Actify

 Skill Swap Sign-Up (Slack/Teams)

-📚 Skill Swap Schedule Week 1: [Name] — [Topic] Week 2: [Name] — [Topic] Week 3: [Name] — [Topic] Week 4: [Name] — [Topic] Rules: 10 min teaching, 5 min questions.
-Topic can be anything — work skill, hobby, life hack.
-No slides required.
-Grab your week by replying here.
+📚 Skill Swap Schedule Week 1: [Name] — [Topic] Week 2: [Name] — [Topic] Week 3: [Name] — [Topic] Week 4: [Name] — [Topic] How it works: 10 min teaching, 5 min questions.
+Topic can be anything — a work skill, a hobby, a life hack.
+No slides required, and no pressure to be polished.
+Grab a week by replying here — or swap with someone if your week doesn't work.

 Pin this in your team channel.
 Let people pick their own week — forced order feels like homework.

-Escape Room Invite
+Escape Room or Trivia Invite

 Friday Shout-Out Template